zhubonan/aiida-castep/docs/source/index.rst

 from the first calculations.
 Some nodes are shared between the two calculations, namely the *Code* (CASTEP executable), the pseudopotentials and the k-point mesh.
 The second calculation also has an additional input of the k-point path to compute the band structure.

+You may want to do similar workflows for a range of material, or perhaps also investigate the effects of strain or pressure and other properties.
+Having a record of not only the input and output of each calculation, but also how they are linked together would help in these kind of studies.

 User's guide